 - ¼ cup white wine

 - salt and pepper

-- ½oz/15g blue cheese (or up to around 1oz/30g to taste and if using more steak) - ideally Cabrales but gorgonzola good alternative
+- ½ oz blue cheese ideally Cabrales but gorgonzola is a good alternative

 - Warm the olive oil with the garlic slices in it in a relatively small skillet/frying pan (but big enough to hold the steak) over a medium heat.
 Warm until the garlic becomes aromatic and is sizzling but not browning.
 Remove from the heat and allow to cool slightly.

 - Mix the wine and mustard in a dish just a little bigger than your steak.
 Add the oil and garlic once it has cooled a bit and mix.
 Don't wash out the skillet as you will use it to cook the steak.

 - Place the steak in the wine-oil mixture and turn so it is coated.
 Leave to marinate at room temperature for around 20 minutes turning once or twice.
 The meat will start to change color a little.

 - Warm the skillet/frying pan to a medium-high heat.
 Remove the steak from the marinade - don't throw it out - and grind a little salt and pepper on either side of the steak.